masakioikawa0503/cdk-test-FsxOntap/README.md

-# AWS CDK - TypeScript project
+# AWS CDK - 【TEST】 TypeScript project

+## Create resources

 This project will create the following resources.